The Wealth Elevator

 What to Consider When Taking on a Mortgage

-The vast majority of people purchasing a property, whether it’s for their own use or to rent, will need a mortgage.
+The vast majority of people purchasing a property, whether it’s for their own use or renting, will need a mortgage.
 A mortgage is a long-term commitment, typically thirty years in the USA.
-Fifteen years is the next most popular option.
-On average, most people now occupy the same home for around nine years.

-Purchasing a home isn’t cheap.
-Lenders typically require a 20% down payment, which immediately reduces your available funds.
-You’re then tied into an ongoing financial commitment that reduces your cashflow for years to come.
-Even though the high level of competition in the mortgage market means that interest rates are generally competitive, mortgage payments are still a significant chunk of your income.
+Mortgage lender typically require a 20% down payment, which immediately reduces your available funds.
+Even though the high level of competition in the housing market means that interest rates are generally competitive, mortgage payments are still a significant chunk of your income.

 The History of a Mortgage

-Majority homeownership in the United States is mostly a recent phenomenon.
-Until the mid 1940’s, most Americans did not own their places of residence.
+The majority of homeownership in the United States is mostly a recent phenomenon.
+Until the mid-1940s, most Americans did not own their places of residence.

-Amortized interest front loads the fees and interest in the beginning of the terms and greatly advantages the bank instead of the homeowner.
+Amortized interest front-loads the fees and interest at the beginning of the terms and greatly advantages the bank instead of the homeowner.

 Fees on a $100,000 mortgage: